tedneward/Azgaarnoth/Classes/Feats.md

 * While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from nonmagical weapons is reduced by 3.

+## Herding the Cattle
+*Prerequisites: Confusing Onslaught feat, Int 13+*

+You panic your foes and lead them right to the slaughter.

+Panicked creatures moving into or out of your threatened area incur attacks of opportunity.

 ## Historian
 Your study of history rewards you with the following benefits:
 * Increase your Intelligence score by 1, to a maximum of 20.
 * You gain proficiency in the History skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
 * When you take the Help action to aid another creature’s ability check, you can make a DC 15 Intelligence (History) check.
 On a success, that creature’s check gains a bonus equal to your proficiency bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you’re saying.

+## Improved Vicious Bite
+*Prerequisites: Vicious Bite feat*

+Some gnolls are famed for tearing out their opponent’s throats with a single bite.

+Your bite’s critical threat range improves to 19-20 and deals x3 critical damage.

 ## Infernal Constitution